 “Yes, you are right but not so much for I have been making cookies every day, for the dogs; I made a fresh batch this morning and we have plenty left and I kept some coffee seeds just in case, replacing them with fresh ones every year for the last ten millenniums.”

 The dogs were all around us, hundreds of them wagging their tails.

 “Where should we go?”
 I asked Clunk.

 “The street will take us to the city outskirt where we will find the flying saucer.
 My masters’ house is located fifty miles west of the city on the shore of Lake

 “All right we will follow you.”
 I said.

 “They had reached a remarkable degree of technology for such a young species.”
 I/Ram said.
-“We can see no decay, anywhere, the buildings were made to last million of years.”
+“We can see no decay, anywhere, the buildings were made to last millions of years.”

 “Incredible, how long has mankind lived on this world?”
 Asked Madeleine.

-We had reached the outskirt and the street had stop moving its energy shield.
-We followed Clunk to the flying saucer and step over the rim.
+We had reached the outskirts and the street had stop moving its energy shield.
+We followed Clunk to the flying saucer and stepped over the rim.
 There was room enough for fifty or so of the dogs and they joyfully jumped aboard.

 “My name is Madeleine and my friend is Richard.”